Clan Rising

 Samuel Palmer, Royal Painter-Etcher

-The south-London bookseller's son who met William Blake at nineteen, moved to the Kentish village of Shoreham at twenty-one with a group of disciples who called themselves the Ancients, and produced through the next decade the visionary landscape paintings that became the foundation of English visionary art.
+The south-London bookseller's son who met William Blake at nineteen, gathered a circle of disciples called the Ancients, and produced at Shoreham the visionary landscapes that became the foundation of English visionary art.

-He was nineteen when, in October 1824, the painter John Linnell took him to William Blake's small rooms at Fountain Court off the Strand.
-Blake was sixty-seven, three years from his death, working on the *Illustrations of the Book of Job* and on the unfinished Dante engravings at the bed-board he used as a desk.
-The meeting changed Palmer.
-He had grown up with the Anglican-evangelical reading of the Bible and the visual-poetic register of the King James as the foundational material of his imagination; Blake gave him the proof that an English painter could put the visionary register on canvas as a artistic vocation.
-He went back to Fountain Court repeatedly through the next three years, sat at Blake's elbow on his last days, and was at the side of the deathbed in August 1827.
-The small circle of young painters who had come into Blake's rooms through the same period (Edward Calvert, George Richmond, Francis Oliver Finch, Frederick Tatham, Henry Walter) gave themselves the name the Ancients, on the working principle that the right register for an English painter was the visionary medieval-and-Renaissance one and not the academic-Italianate exhibition one.
+He was nineteen when, in October 1824, the painter John Linnell took him to William Blake's rooms off the Strand.
+Blake, sixty-seven and three years from his death, was working on the Illustrations of the Book of Job.
+The meeting changed Palmer: Blake gave him the proof that an English painter could make the visionary register a vocation.
+He returned repeatedly over the next three years and was at Blake's side near the end.
+The young painters who had come into Blake's rooms with him, Edward Calvert, George Richmond and the others, gave themselves the name the Ancients.

-He moved to Shoreham, a village in the Darent valley of west Kent eight miles below Sevenoaks, in the autumn of 1826 at the age of twenty-one.
-His father moved into a small house in the village with him.
-The Ancients came down at weekends.
-The seven years he spent at Shoreham, between 1826 and 1834, produced the body of small visionary landscape paintings and ink-and-wash studies (*In a Shoreham Garden*, *Early Morning*, *The Magic Apple Tree*, *Coming from Evening Church*, *The Bright Cloud*) that the modern English critical tradition treats as the foundational achievement of English visionary art.
-The pictures, mostly small (eight inches by six, twelve by ten), worked in opaque body-colour with gum and gold leaf on prepared paper, depicted the Shoreham valley not as topographical landscape but as a visionary harvest country in which the moon and the corn shock and the parish church were the iconography of an English Christian rural Eden.
-The pictures sold badly.
-The two London exhibitions of the Shoreham work in 1829 and 1832 produced almost no sales and a single tepid review.
+He moved at twenty-one to Shoreham, a village in the Darent valley of west Kent, where the Ancients came down at weekends.
+The seven years he spent there, 1826 to 1834, produced the body of small visionary landscapes and ink-and-wash studies, In a Shoreham Garden, Early Morning, The Magic Apple Tree, Coming from Evening Church, that the modern English critical tradition treats as the foundational achievement of English visionary art: the Shoreham valley rendered not as topography but as a harvest country of moon, corn-shock and parish church, an English Christian rural Eden.

 Achievements